 You’ll need the code later for some pictures — write it down largely and clearly.

 Step 3: Take three pictures of your ID

 Take a picture of the front of your ID, with the code you’ve written down directly below it.

 Take a picture of the back of your ID.
 You don’t need the code for this one (This is not applicable for passport submissions).

-Keep hold of your code for the next step.
+Keep a hold of your code for the next step.

 Step 4: Take a picture of yourself holding the code